These composting toilet FAQs mainly relate to our urine separating, twin vault toilets.

 Click to expand answer.

 This depends on your situation.
-We typically supply preformed GRC vaults to be installed underground.
-Above ground vaults can also be constructed on site from masonry by your own builder to our specification.
+We typically supply preformed glass reinforced concrete (GRC) vaults or tanks to be installed underground.
+Above ground vaults might also be constructed on site from masonry by your own builder to our specification.

 Our COMPUS TWIN FULL ACCESS toilet is wheelchair accessible under current building regulations.
 On most sites the floor level will be only 150mm above surrounding ground level.
 A ramp of approximately 1.8 metres length will give access which complies with building regulations.
 We do not supply an alarm system for these toilets as most go on remote sites without electricity.

 It is often necessary to have planning and building control approval from the local authority before installing composting toilets.
 Although the responsibility for acquiring these consents rests with you, the client, we are happy to assist in acquiring them and have considerable experience in so doing.
 No local authority has so far refused.
 Representatives from the Building Research Establishment inspected several NatSol toilets to assist them in eventually determining appropriate standards and regulations for composting toilet installations.